LAST REVIEWED Dec 18 2020 11 MIN READ

 By The Human Interest Team

 Employers and employees both want the top 401(k) plan they can get, but each party has different considerations.
-Employers want to offer a great benefit but keep costs low, whereas employees want an easy to use 401(k) that will help them grow their investments over time.
-Luckily, these two interests don’t have to be mutually exclusive with Human Interest.
+Employers want to offer a great benefit but keep costs low, whereas employees want an easy-to-use 401(k) that will help them grow their investments over time.
 So, when looking for the best 401(k), whether as an employee or an employer, what are the considerations you should take into account?

 Employer match: The bigger the better